Appointed by Governor: Michael R. Alderson, Jr.; Mary A. Harms; Barbara A. Ives; Tuajuanda C. Jordan, Ph.D.; Julian Blacklock Wills III.

 Representing St. Mary’s College of Maryland: one vacancy

-Ex officio: David R. Brinkley, Secretary of Budget & Management; Kelly M. Schulz, Secretary of Commerce; Jeannie Haddaway-Riccio, Secretary of Natural Resources; Robert S. McCord, Esq., Secretary of Planning; Gregory I Slater, Secretary of Transportation.
+Ex officio: David R. Brinkley, Secretary of Budget & Management; R. Michael Gill, Secretary of Commerce; Jeannie Haddaway-Riccio, Secretary of Natural Resources; Robert S. McCord, Esq., Secretary of Planning; James F. Ports, Jr., Secretary of Transportation.

 c/o Office of Tourism & Film

 World Trade Center Baltimore, 14th floor, 401 East Pratt St., Baltimore, MD 21202